 - Financial Management

 The Master’s degree in Business Administration features six different areas of specialization.
 Before starting with the common courses, you select a specialization in which you will undertake a more in-depth exploration.
 Each specialization consists of two specialization courses and a Master Class, preparing the final assignment.
 Writing, presenting and defending a Master’s thesis concludes this degree course.
-A five-month traineeship will provide you with the opportunity to integrate the knowledge and various tools learned in class and apply this to real-world problems, while working with professionals.
-The traineeship is the final step before graduation and consists of a problem-oriented research project carried out in a manufacturing or service organisation, including possibly a research institute.
+A five-month traineeship will provide you with the opportunity to integrate the knowledge and various tools learned in class and apply this to real-world problems while working with professionals.
+The traineeship is the final step before graduation and consists of a problem-oriented research project carried out in a manufacturing or service organization, including possibly a research institute.

 Master of Science (MSc)